Pinned

 Hey Joshimuz.com members, today I come to you with something a bit different!
 But before that I'd just like to post a little followup to the previous post that yes; the Rockstar Games Marathon is now delayed due to the GTA VI delay.
 I'll get back to you with more details when I figure it all out!

 Anyways, this post isn't about any of that, this post is something new and interesting we wanted to try where people other than me write a thing about a relevant thing they like.
+This post will be for everyone, but future posts will be for Joshimuz.com members only!

 This post is Halogenlampert, fellow speedfriend and Nintendo Switch Definitive Edition aficionado, writing about why he thinks the GTA:SA Definitive Edition route is cool actually and you should know about it.
 He apparently has lots of material for a possible entire seires of these posts diving into the cool details of the run, so if you enjoy this kind of post there'll be plenty more where that came from!